apache/cordova-docs/docs/en/edge/phonegap/file/directoryentry/directoryentry.md

 - __name:__ The name of the DirectoryEntry, excluding the path leading to it. _(DOMString)_
 - __fullPath:__ The full absolute path from the root to the DirectoryEntry. _(DOMString)_

-NOTE: The following attributes are defined by the W3C specification, but are __not supported__ by PhoneGap:
+NOTE: The following attributes are defined by the W3C specification, but are __not supported__ by Cordova:

 - __filesystem:__ The file system on which the DirectoryEntry resides. _(FileSystem)_